 Anyone who has aged into their eighties and beyond is often asked to what they credit their longevity.
 Of course longevity is dependent on a wide variety of things, including the luck of genetics, but my short answer is one word: “passion”.

 Deep passion for creative work, for family and friends—for life itself.

-Given all the good attributes for longevity when it involves meeting life’s challenges in creative and altruistic ways, it’s easy for some to become focused on the superficialities of life the way our current President of the United States seems to think is the essence of personal meaning.
+Given all the good attributes for longevity when it involves meeting life’s challenges in creative and altruistic ways, it’s easy for some to become focused on the superficialities of life.

-Those superficialities are accruing wealth to hoard it, the constant seeking of personal pleasure over caring about the comfort of others, and engaging in self-indulgent behavior.
+Some of those superficialities are accruing wealth in order to hoard it, the constant seeking of personal pleasure over caring about the comfort of others, and engaging in self-indulgent behavior.

 None of these guarantee a better world; they are not pillars in the kind of community to which my Mother spoke, nor of the kind of passions that in old age are rewarding, meaningful and purposeful.
 I believe the most important ingredient in spirit-elevating passion, the kind we desperate need more of now in our country and the West, is love.